danvk/aoc2023/aoc2017/README.md

 Which call has too few arguments?
 Would be nice to have a stack trace!

 Part 2 took a little care to get the synchronization right.
 The trick was to factor out a `getNext` helper and not try to do the synchronization at too low a level.

+## Day 16

+First day using a tagged union.
+It's a bit tedious.
+One realization was that using named structs works a lot better than anonymous ones since they're not compared structurally.